bakanura/framework-laptop-nixos/README.md

 - **Print Support:** Enabled with CUPS
 - **Touchpad Support:** Enabled
-- **Fingerprint Authentication:** Enabled with libfprint-2-tod1-vfs0090 driver
+- **Fingerprint Authentication:** Enabled with fprintd (Note: Ensure all drivers are updated via fwupd for proper functionality on framework 13, avoid using tod drivers)
 - **Power Management:** Enabled with powertop
 - **Thermal Data:** Enabled
 - **Steam Integration:** Enabled with hardware support